OpenBCI/OpenBCI_Experiment/README.md

 ## Step 4: Run Experiment

 Download [this video](video.mp4).
-Once you're ready to start, press ```Start Data Stream``` in the GUI,open the video, and make it Full-Screen.
+Once you're ready to start, press ```Start Data Stream``` in the GUI, open the video, and make it Full-Screen.
 Every time a puppy appears in the video, press the button.
 The video is around 3 minutes long.
 You're now ready to press play!

 ## Step 5: Retrieve Data